spsforks/QB64-Wiki/SQR.md

 ```

-*Example 3:* Negative roots return fractional values of one.
+Negative roots return fractional values of one.

 ```vb